gfolego/datasciencecoursera/getdata-011/README.md

 17. Finally, the generated dataset is saved to a file

-In order to read the dataset back into `R`, run the following:
+In order to read the dataset back into `R`, run the following code:

 ```R
 data <- read.table(file_path, header = TRUE)